Consumer Sentiment Up Unexpectedly

 Consumers were feeling a bit better about the economy in August, according to the Thomson Reuters/University of Michigan preliminary index of consumer sentiment, which was released on Friday.
 Against predictions by economists and the like, the index was up to 79.2 from 74.3 during July.

 What’s up?
 The employment picture is no better than it has been all year, the price of gas has been unexpectedly ballooning in recent weeks, and there’s plenty of uncertainty to go around, including Europe’s gnawing crisis and the prospect of falling off the fiscal cliff here at home–not to mention the standard uncertainty that comes ahead of a presidential election.

-On the other hand, stocks have rebounded nicely in recent months to pre-recessionary highs, putting some bounce into retirement accounts and mutual funds, and even the long-suffering single family housing market seems to be on the road to some kind of recovery.
-For the moment at least, consumers have decided to accentuate the positive and eliminate the negative.
+On the other hand, stocks have rebounded nicely in recent months to pre-recessionary highs, putting some bounce into retirement accounts and mutual funds, and even the long-suffering housing market seems to be on the road to some kind of recovery.
+The the moment at least, consumers have decided to accentuate the positive and eliminate the negative.

 Maybe another reason that consumers aren’t quite as grumpy as they otherwise might be is the fact that most prices aren’t going up that much.
 According to the U.S. Bureau of Labor Statistics on Friday, consumer prices were up 0.6 percent in August, but almost all of that increase was due to gas prices.
 Take out gas, and the increase was only 0.2 percent; take out food, and the increase was only 0.1 percent.